philip928lin/PyCHAMP/docs/source/example_SD6.rst

 *1. Users have the option to input costs associated with irrigation technology and crop changes.
 The costs are set as 0 for the purpose of this example*.

-*2. The settings under gurobi dictionary has keys that directs the optimization problem to stop at a certain time limit or percentage difference between the upper and lower bounds of the solution for which the current solution can be considered an optimal one.
-Users can use the key as per their need*.
+*2. The settings under gurobi dictionary have keys that directs the optimization problem to stop at a certain time limit or percentage difference between the upper and lower bounds of the solution for which the current solution can be considered an optimal one.
+Users can use the keys as per their need*.

 .. code-block:: python